 For the current year silver eagles, this premium price is set by the U.S. Mint.
 For back-dated ones (dates that are no longer minted), the premium price is set by supply and demand for that specific year; as well as the mintage figures for that specific year.
 All these factors determine the value or worth of Silver American Eagle Coins.

 About the US Mint

-The Philadelphia Mint was the first facility under the US Mint and remained the sole producer of official proof coinage until the year 1968.
-Moreover, the famed ‘P’ mint mark was added to coins only after 1980; coins struck at Philadelphia before 1980 did not bear the ‘P’ mint mark (except the Susan B. Anthony dollar and the wartime Jefferson nickel).
+The Philadelphia Mint was the first facility and remained the sole producer of official proof coinage until the year 1968.
+Moreover, the famed ‘P' mintmark got added to coins only after 1980; coins struck at Philadelphia before 1980 did not bear the ‘P' mintmark (except the Susan B. Anthony dollar and the wartime Jefferson nickel).

-The West Point facility is the newest addition to the branches of the US Mint.
+The West Point facility is the newest addition to the branches.
 Established in 1988, it initially served as a storage facility for United States' gold bullion reserves.
 However, it now also strikes American Eagles in platinum, gold, and silver variants.

-Launched in 1986, the American Silver Eagle program is one of the most successful coin programs in the world.
+Started in 1986, the Silver Eagles program is one of the most successful coin programs in the world.
 The US Mint annually releases BU, circulation, and proof coin options to fulfill the extraordinary and diverse demand, which encompasses demand from collectors and investors.
-Moreover, seeing the Silver Eagles’ popularity, the US Mint launched gold, platinum, and coming soon, palladium variants of these coins.
-Other famous coin programs run by the US Mint are – Gold Buffalo Coins, America the Beautiful Silver Coins, among many others.

-The US Mint, being the official mint of an influential and respected sovereign nation, enjoys a certain popularity that drums up demand for its products that is noticed worldwide.
-This ensures the investor will have a continuous fluid market to buy and sell US Mint products with ease.
+The U.S. Mint, being the official mint of an influential and respected sovereign nation, enjoy particular popularity that drums up demand for its products recognized worldwide.
+This ensures the investor will have a continuous fluid market to buy and sell U.S. Mint products with ease.